ig3/srf-scheduler/README.md

  * Randomize due date to disperse clusters of cards
  * Add latency, backlog and overdue to dailystats
  * Don't exclude current day from average new cards per day
+ * Calculate percent correct across all reviews if insufficient reviews in the interval window